What is affiliate marketing?

 Best features: Advanced analytics; big global network; easy sign-ups.

 Rakuten Advertising is one of the biggest affiliate networks.
-Among their advertisers are Whistles, Molton Brown and Mountain Warehouse.
+Among their advertisers are Whistles, Molton Brown and River Island.

 It's usually pretty easy to sign up with advertisers via Rakuten Advertising.
 On the whole, you'll need to apply for affiliate links directly through them.